-THE COMMONS: New in 2018, The Commons was created to celebrate the centennial of the merging of Rockywold and Deephaven.
+THE COMMONS: The Commons was created to celebrate the centennial of the merging of Rockywold and Deephaven.
 This building houses both the Camp Store and an archive center called Camp Story.
-This archive display shows the remarkable story of the founding of the camps and the amazing people who have touched RDC.
+This archive display shows the remarkable story of the founding of the Camps and the amazing people who have touched RDC.